 The company claims to offer “the world’s fastest VPN”, with more than 40,000 shared IPs, almost a thousand VPN servers spread across 75 countries, unlimited P2P traffic, five connections and lo logs.

 If the price is your main concern you might want to look elsewhere, but in other case, IPVanish is a serious contender with fast speeds, plenty locations to choose from and a well-built client (even though its latest Windows client could use a bit more work – it suffers from the odd network issue).

-Again, it's not the cheapest product out there, but with this service you get what you pay for, and there is a seven-day money back guarantee.
+Again, it's not the cheapest product out there, but with this service you get what you pay for, and there is a thirty-day money back guarantee.

 Performance-wise it lacks for nothing, there’s an ever so slight increase in latency, with both upload and download speeds a bit faster after being connected.

-What we’d like to see is more freedom for configurations, and more locations.
+What we’d like to see is more freedom for configurations.
 However, with such high speeds and competitive prices, there’s very little room to feel unsatisfied.
-At the end of the day, there is a seven-day trial for everyone to see for themselves.
+At the end of the day, there is a fully free version so you can test it yourself without cost.